-The simple solution is to connect a 20mm elbow to the Threaded Tank Inlet inside the tank, then screw in a short 20mm riser tube and push the end of the tube down so it touches the bottom of the tank, as shown in the picture below.
+The simple solution is to connect a 20mm elbow to the threaded tank outlet inside the tank, then screw in a short 20mm riser tube and push the end of the tube down so it touches the bottom of the tank, as shown in the picture below.

-With a pump connected, it works just like drinking with a straw, it sucks every last bit out of the bottom of the tank.
+With a pump connected, it works just like drinking with a straw, extracting every last drop of water out of the bottom of the tank.

-Step 6 – Connect Tank Adapter to Pump
+Step 6 – Connect Rainwater Tank to Pump

 Connect the other side of the T-piece to a short length of 19mm irrigation poly pipe, and connect an inline 19mm tap , then run the other side of the tap to the pump.

 The green hose is the pump outlet.
-This pump has a “manometer switch”, the big yellow cylinder at the top – it’s a pressure activated switch, it switches the pump on when you try to draw water, and switches off automatically when you stop.
+This pump has a manometer switch, the big yellow cylinder at the top – it’s a pressure activated switch that switches the pump on when you try to draw water, and switches off automatically when you stop.
 It all sits on a raised concrete plinth to keep the pump out of dirt and water on the ground.

 Step 8 – Connect Pump to Tap

 This is the complete pump setup.
 The plastic pump cover protects the pump from rain and sunlight.
 The pump is connected to an outdoor waterproof power inlet.
 The green outlet hose is connected to a tap mounted on the wall.